shaoservicenow/travelrequest/docs/Exercise 2.md

 1. Click **Now Mobile** on the left sidebar

     ![relative](images/nowmobile.png)

+    >Note: Virtual agent is not installed so you will not be able to preview the conversation.

 1. The experience also automatically gets added to the mobile catalog, so your users can request for travel on the go